monurcan/precise_benchmark_for_image_editing/README.md

 TODO: add support for reasoning like prompts, make the cat as big as the dog...

-TODO: package the evaluation script, requires python >3.10

-TODO: add a README to the hf hub dataset

-TODO: update requirements.txt, and, add this as a submodule to the main project
+TODO: add this as a submodule to the main project

 <details>
 <summary><h1>Dataset Details and Conventions</h1></summary>